bennettj12/Bead-Pattern-Generator/README.md

 # How to use

+Download the zip file from the releases section, extract and run "BeadArray.exe"

 ### Creating a palette
 First, you should create a palette.
 Generally, it should be made up of the same colors that you have beads for, but you can use any colors.